 So learn from my mistakes.
 Back up your computer regularly, and keep one copy in a different location where it’s safe from natural disasters… and your kids and workmates.

-iDrive: What’s In It For You?
+IDrive Review: What’s In It for You?

 1. Customizable Setup

-Installing iDrive and doing the initial setup is not difficult, and offers more choices than other online backup apps—Backblaze in particular.
+Installing IDrive and doing the initial setup is not difficult, and offers more choices than other online backup apps—Backblaze in particular.
 That’s not necessarily a bad thing, especially if you’re fussy with how your apps are configured.

 Once the program is installed, and you’ve signed in (after creating an account if you’re new) you’ll see a list of the files and folders that will be backed up.
 Initially, that list is empty.

 But it doesn’t stay empty.
 The app automatically fills it with a default set of folders and starts to upload them not long after.
 Be careful here!

 There’s a limit to how much you can store.
 Although a 5TB plan should be enough for most people, some discovered that the files automatically selected exceed the limit.
 Often they don’t notice until they receive a much bigger bill than expected.
 Don’t be one of those people!